natalieagus/50002/docs/ProblemSet/o_scheduling.md

 Disk | 0.1 | Y | 4
 Keyboard | 0.1 | Z | 1

-If Weak scheme with priority: Printer > Disk > Keyboard is used, select all possible values of X, Y, and Z (deadli each device).
+If Weak scheme with priority: Printer > Disk > Keyboard is used, select all possible values of X, Y, and Z (deadline for each device).
 1. `X = 0.1, Y = 0.1, Z = 0.1`
 2. `X = 0.3, Y = 0.2, Z = 0.1`
 3. `X = 0.2, Y = 0.3, Z = 0.3`